keboola/developers-docs/cli/structure/index.md

 you want to work with locally in the [init](/cli/commands/sync/init/) command.
 You can ignore the dev branches concept and work with the main branch only, of course.
 But note that all its configurations will be stored in the directory `main`.

 The directory of the main branch is called simply `main` and does not contain the branch ID.
-This way it is easily distinguishable from the other branches.
+This way, it is easily distinguishable from the other branches.

 The directory contains `description.md` where you can write the description formatted in [Markdown](https://www.markdownguide.org/)